amirbadr/Ryerson-Security-Incidents-Analysis/README.md

 ### Title of incidents
-In this section, we analyzed type of the security incidents.
-You can get familiar with the definition  and the terminalogy used in security incidents at [Ryerson University Security Incidents](https://www.ryerson.ca/community-safety-security/security-incidents/terminology/) website.
+In this section, we analyzed the type of security incidents.
+You can get familiar with the definition and the terminology used in security incidents at [Ryerson University Security Incidents](https://www.ryerson.ca/community-safety-security/security-incidents/terminology/) website.
 I combined the duplicate titles such as "Assault: Suspect Arrested" and "Assault".
 The following chart depicts the most frequent security incidents.

 ![title](https://user-images.githubusercontent.com/16935815/62913947-23656800-bd5c-11e9-8595-1eab8360c88c.png)

 ### Month and Season of incidents